Templated Outputs

 Conditionally Displaying Sections

-You can conditionally display a certain section from the template file based on extraction values using the if syntax:
+You can conditionally display a certain section from the template file based on prompt values using the if syntax:

 {%p if tax_value > 0 %}